cpt8c8/OO-Language-Comparison/README.md

 ```
 This leaves us with two newly declared variables.
 ##### Python
-Certain objects such as dictionaries can be destructured, but there is not an elegant way to destrcture custom objects.
+Certain objects such as dictionaries can be destructured, but there is not an elegant way to destructure custom objects.

 #### Instance reference name in data type (class)
 ##### Kotlin